itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-hardware.rst

     mygrabber.setParam('integration_time', 0.1)
     mygrabber.getParam('integration_time')

-The most important functions and parameters of :py:class:`~itom.dataIO:grabber` and :py:class:`~itom.actuator` are described in the sections below.
+The most important functions and parameters of :py:class:`~itom.dataIO` grabber, adda and :py:class:`~itom.actuator` are described in the sections below.

 .. toctree::
     :maxdepth: 1